 Indeed, the care plan isn’t beholden just to these types of therapies and only the responsible staff can determine what is right for each patient.
 One of the significant benefits of checking into an inpatient treatment center is that the team can observe the patient 24/7 and adjust the needed care accordingly, and this is important because often time addiction comes with co-occurring psychological disorders.
 It’s this attention to the whole mental makeup of the individual that makes facilities like inpatient treatment centers different from other conventional rehabilitation programs.

 It’s also possible that the patient may undergo some 12-step program where they can build a network of people made up of other addicts.
 This network can help them through the therapeutic process and form a sense of community that offers real-world support.
 It’s one thing to have doctors and therapists tell you that something is wrong.
-It’s another thing to have your peers express their anxieties and fears to you, and for you to share those same things with them.
+But it’s another thing to have your peers express their anxieties and fears to you, and for you to share those same things with them.

 Perhaps the most significant benefit to being at an inpatient treatment center – apart from not being able to get drugs or alcohol – is the holistic approach to healing the patient.
 The physical, spiritual, and mental components of the person are taken into account as a whole, and the patient is treated with a combination of approaches that addresses these three interlinked facets of a human’s personality and being.